-She completed her B.A. and M.A. in English at the University of Hawai‘i at Mānoa and her Ph.D. in Rhetoric and Writing at Michigan State University.
+She completed her B.A. and M.A. degrees in English at the University of Hawai‘i at Mānoa and her Ph.D. in Rhetoric and Writing at Michigan State University.
+She also has seven years of industry experience as a document designer and professional writer.

 - Cultural and digital rhetorics